News

 The project aims to advance the theoretical underpinnings of the interplay between graph heterophily and overall performance of graph neural networks.Expert: 4 ways Americans can keep their vote secure and accurate

-With election security experts waylaid by years debunking false claims of election fraud, little has improved since 2020.The New Yorker: October 25, 2022
+With election security experts waylaid by years debunking false claims of election fraud, little has improved since 2020.The Vulnerabilities of our Voting Machines, and How to Secure Them

 The security of voting remains a huge topic of concern.
 Prof. J. Alex Halderman talks with The New Yorker Radio Hour about his experience analyzing American voting machines and where the risks stand today.Prof.
 Kang G. Shin receives DoD grant to investigate security of semi-autonomous systems